PM Modi to interact with DMs from various districts today - ExBulletin

 PM Modi to interact with DMs from various districts today

-Prime Minister Narendra Modi will interact with District Magistrates (DMs) from various districts today around 11:00 a.m. via video conference, the Prime Minister’s Office (PMO) said.
+Prime Minister Narendra Modi will interact with District Magistrates (DMs) from various districts today at 11 a.m. via video conference, the Prime Minister’s Office (PMO) said.

 According to a press release from the Prime Minister’s Office, the Prime Minister will collect first-hand information on progress and present the status of the implementation of government plans and programs in the districts.